zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 	 -\frac{\eta_v}{\eta_t}\bm{v} + \left( \frac{\eta_v}{\eta_t}(\bm{v} \cdot \bm{m}) - \mathrm{sgn}(\bm{v} \cdot \bm{m}) \sqrt{1 - \frac{\eta_v^2}{\eta_t^2} \Vert \bm{v} \times \bm{m} \Vert^2 } \right) \bm{m}
 $$

-is the refracted (or transmitted) view vector.
+is the refracted (or transmitted) view vector (see Fig. 8 above).
 We must caution that, in certain cases, the value of the expression inside the square root is a negative number.
 This invalidates the refracted direction and implies that the light has been *totally internally reflected* by the surface.

 Eqn.
 15a can be solved for $\small \bm{m}$ provided $\small (\bm{v} \cdot \bm{m}) > 0$.
 The derivation is provided in the Appendix; here, we simply quote the result: